 Larger teams can benefit from Hill charts, which give you a sense of how the project is developing and where it needs to go – although these charts aren’t as exact as Asana’s Timeline.
 There’s also an email forwarding feature to add important emails to your project.
 If you need to share a project with people outside of your team, Basecamp also allows you to create public links that non-team members can use to see project materials.

-Overall, Asana is the better program, but if you simply cannot afford the $24.99 per user, per month Business plan price (which is pretty darn understandable) and you have a lot of staff, then Basecamp is definitely the way to go.
+Overall, Asana is the better program, but if you simply cannot afford the $24.99 per user, per month Advanced plan price (which is pretty darn understandable) and you have a lot of staff, then Basecamp is definitely the way to go.

 Best for Enterprises – Asana